Zettlr/zettlr-docs/docs/en/first-time-users/writing-markdown.md

 # Writing Markdown

 Now that you have your workspaces set up and created a file, the next step is to simply start writing.
-Zettlr uses Markdown.
-More specifically, it uses a superset of various standards called “Pandoc Markdown.”
+Zettlr is a Markdown editor and as such lets you write using the Markdown syntax.
+More specifically, it uses a superset of various standards that we refer to as “Zettlr Markdown.”

 Even if you have never consciously worked with Markdown, you have surely used it already, because it is omnipresent.
 Most Chatbots and other LLMs typically produce Markdown code to format their responses.
 Look at the following text: